George Eldon Ladd: Biography

 Ladd was born in Alberta, Canada, and was raised in New England.
 He studied theology at Gordon College in Massachusetts, and was ordained in 1933 in the Northern Baptist Convention.
 He pastored churches in New Hampshire and Vermont while pursuing further education at Gordon Divinity School.
-Ladd served as an instructor at Gordon College of Theology and Missions (now Gordon-Conwell Theological Seminary), Wenham, Massachusetts from 1942–45.
-He was an associate professor of New Testament and Greek from 1946–50, and head of the department of New Testament from 1946–49.
+Ladd served as an instructor at Gordon College of Theology and Missions (now Gordon-Conwell Theological Seminary), Wenham, Massachusetts from 1942 to 1945.
+He was an associate professor of New Testament and Greek from 1946 to 1950, and head of the department of New Testament from 1946 to 1949.
 He studied at Harvard University during this period, completing a PhD dissertation on "The Eschatology of the Didache".

 Ladd moved to California in 1950, and taught biblical theology at Fuller Theological Seminary, Pasadena.
 Fuller was in the fourth year of its existence when Ladd joined the faculty, and Hagner notes that he "became one of the key figures in developing the seminary's direction."